Long-Term Care Facility Residents/Patients

 Symptom screening to be performed every shift (Q8H) and should include questions about and/or observations of the following:

 - Sore throat

 - New loss of taste or smell

-Contact Clinical Supervisor for any of the following: new-onset fever, SOB, cough, sore throat or for any decrease in pulse oximetry from resident baseline level or any pulse oximetry reading < 92%.
-Providers should strongly consider transfer to a higher level of care.
-Monitoring every 4 hours is appropriate for patients with evidence of clinical deterioration.
+Contact the clinical supervisor for any of the following: new-onset fever, SOB, cough, sore throat, or for any decrease in pulse oximetry from resident baseline level or any pulse oximetry reading < 92%.
+If these symptoms are present, providers should strongly consider transfer to a higher level of care.
+Monitoring every four hours is appropriate for patients with evidence of clinical deterioration.

 If patients have been screened and their testing is NEGATIVE for COVID-19: